Black-Box Batch Active Learning for Regression: Methodology

 Importantly for active learning, the multivariate normal distribution is the maximum entropy distribution for a given covariance matrix, and is thus an upper-bound for the entropy of any distribution with the same covariance matrix.
 The entropy is given by the log-determinant of the covariance matrix:

 where $C_n \triangleq \frac{n}{2} \log(2 \, \pi \, e)$ is a constant that only depends on the number of samples $n$.
-Connecting kernel-based methods to information-theoretic quantities like the expected information gain, we then know that the respective acquisition scores are upper-bounds on the actual expected information gain, as we see below.
+Connecting kernel-based methods to information-theoretic quantities like the expected information gain, we then know that the respective acquisition scores are upper-bounds on the actual expected information gain.
+Please see \S\ref{appsec:ital} in the appendix for more details on information-theoretic active learning.

-\textbf{Expected Information Gain (EIG)} \citep{lindley1956measure} is based on the mutual information.
-For a Bayesian model, the EIG between the parameters $\W$ and the predictions $\Y \given x$ is defined as:

-where $\MIof{\W; \Y \given \x}$ is the mutual information between the parameters $\W$ and the model predictions $\Y$ given the data $\x$; $\Hof{\W}$ is the entropy of the parameters $\W$; and $\Hof{\W \given \Y, \x}$ is the conditional entropy of the parameters $\W$ in expectation over the predictions $\W$ and the model predictions $\Y \given \x$.
-The EIG measures the amount of information that can be gained about the parameters $\W$ by observing the predictions $\Y \given \x$ on average, where we think of the entropy $\Hof{\W}$ as capturing the uncertainty about the parameters $\W$.

-Computing the EIG can be difficult when focused on the model paramters, as we need to compute the conditional entropy $\Hof{\W \given \Y, \x}$---yet this is what many recent approaches effectively attempt to do via the Fisher information \citep{kirschunifying}.
-(We do not need to compute the entropy of the parameters $\Hof{\W}$, as it does not depend on the data $\x$ and can be dropped from the optimization objective.)

-\textbf{BALD} \citep{houlsby2011bayesian} examines the expected information gain in \emph{prediction space} instead of parameter space, using the symmetry of the mutual information:

-This can be much easier to evaluate by sampling from $\W$ without the need for additional Bayesian inference.
-BatchBALD \citep{kirsch2019batchbald} is an extension of BALD to the batch acquisition of samples $\xacqs$ for classification tasks:

-using the mutual information between the parameters $\w$ and the predictions $\Ys$ on an acquisition candidate batch $\xs$, and thus takes the correlations between samples into account.
-This joint entropy can be upper-bounded by the corresponding entropy of multivariate normal distribution with the same covariance matrix, while the conditional entropy term is precisely the entropy of a normal distribution given our model assumptions for the observation noise, yielding an upper-bound overall.

-The same approach can be applied to other information quantities like the expected predicted information gain \citep{epig}.
-Unlike \citet{kirschunifying}, which examines the connection between Fisher information (weight-space) and information-theoretic quantities, this exposition shows the connection between predictions and information-theoretic quantities.

-\textbf{Greedy Acquisition} is a heuristic to find the subset of size $\batchvar$ in $\Dpool$ that maximizes $\acqf(\xs, \pof{\w})$.
-Finding the optimal solution is NP-hard \citep{schrijver2003combinatorial}. \citet{kirsch2019batchbald} find that $\acqf_\mathrm{BatchBALD}$ is submodular and that iteratively adding the sample $\xacq_i$ with the highest $\acqf_\mathrm{BatchBALD}(\xacq_1, \ldots, \xacq_i, \pof{\w})$ to the acquisition batch size is a $1-\nicefrac{1}{e}$-approximation.
-This is a well-known result in submodular optimization and is known as the \emph{greedy algorithm} \citep{nemhauser1978analysis}.
-For the entropy approximation, finding an optimal solution is equivalent to finding the mode of the k-DPP \citep{kulesza2011k}.

-\textbf{Other Information-Theoretic Quantities and Selection Methods.} Other information-theoretic quantities can be examind similarly.
-We refer to \citet{kirschunifying} for more details.
-For other selection methods, we refer to \citet{holzmuller2022framework}.